Terminology

 Alt Fingering

-Short: Alting.
 Describes the act of pressing certain keys with atypical fingers due to better efficiency or comfort.
 Example: Pressing R with the middle finger and E with the ring finger in "GREAT"

 .